-Until the hotel reopens in late August 2020, you can try one of his fusion or classic desserts at the Ritz pop-up pastry window on Place Vendôme.
+For a limited time, you can try one of his fusion or classic desserts at the Ritz pop-up pastry window on Place Vendôme.
 There is usually a long line on weekends to try the s’more on a stick, a choux pastry filled with chocolate ice cream and marshmallows that is roasted upon order.

 Insider tip: Perret is often spotted mingling with clients and ready to sign copies of his pasty book or pose for a selfie.